PyGCL/PyGCL/README.md

 * graph augmentation: transforms input graphs into congruent graph views.
 * contrasting modes: specifies positive and negative pairs.
 * contrastive objectives: computes the likelihood score for positive and negative pairs.
-* negative mining strategies: improves the negative sample set by considering hardness of negative sample.
+* negative mining strategies: improves the negative sample set by considering the relative similarity (the hardness) of negative sample.

 We also implement utilities for loading datasets, training models, and running experiments.